 In 1798, he was apprenticed to Sylvain Bailly, a famous pâtissier with a shop near the Palais-Royal.
 Bailly immediately noticed Carême’s talents, and he quickly gained fame for the works that he created and displayed in Bailly’s shop window.
 They were elaborate centerpieces created from marzipan, pastry, and sugar and sometimes several feet high.
 Known as pièces montées, they were modeled on temples, pyramids, or ancient ruins that Carême found in architectural history books that Bailly allowed him to study at the Bibliothèque Nationale.
 With focused attention and faithful studies, Carême soon earned the title of “the Palladio of pastry.”

 During his apprenticeship, Carême became dedicated to improving his art.
 He was an early advocate of grande cuisine, a type of cooking that was favored by international royalty and by the newly rich of Paris.
 He also broke the mold of the old pâtisserie school and introduced valuable improvements that included light puffed and ornamented pates.
 In fact, one person noted that “some of the most splendid dinners of modern times have owed their perfection in detail and artistical adornment to the fanciful genius of Carême.”

-Carême’s was known to have several habits.
-One well-known habit was noting any modifications he made to his dishes daily.
+Carême was known to have several notable habits with his cooking.
+One as noting any modifications he made to his dishes daily.
 Of this he wrote: